 Below: 1st photo: The stem has dense hair as does the leaf stalks.
 Each leaf stalk has a pair of awl shaped stipules at its base.
 2nd photo - The tripartite leaf has a very short stalk.
 Each leaflet is also stalked with the terminal leaflet on the longest stalk.
 Note the pointed projecting tip of the leaf veins.

-Below: 1st photo - The calyx of the flower has long pointed lobes, with fine hair and is subtended by small bracts.
+Below: 1st photo - The calyx of the flower has long pointed green lobes, with fine hair and is subtended by small bracts with reddish lobes.
 2nd photo - The underside of the leaf is covered with dense fine hair.